vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 work colleagues in the morning.
 I also began a longer pause of strength exercises and hand gripper exercise for a COVID-19 vaccine appointment scheduled for Friday 2025-03-21.

+## 2025-03-21 to 2025-03-23: skipping of all exercise related to COVID-19 vaccine

+From Friday 2025-03-21 to Sunday 2025-03-23, I skipped all exercise for the COVID-19 vaccine that I got on Friday 2025-03-21.
+See [here](2025-03-21-pfizer-covid-vaccine-updated-booster-dose.md) for details on the vaccine.

+## 2025-03-24: resumption of jogging (at-home and shorter duration) and standing-with-eyes-closed exercises

+On Monday 2025-03-24, per the [best practices around vaccine appointments](../../best-practices/best-practices-around-vaccine-appointments.d), I resumed jogging.
+However, I stuck to jogging at home and jogged for a reduced duration of about 15 minutes.
+The choice of at-home jogging was due to a mix of time constraints and a desire to be more conservative as I was still not fully back to a normal level of energy.
+At-home jogging gives more flexibility to stop at any time.

+I also resumed standing-on-one-leg-with-eyes-closed and standing-on-toes-with-eyes-closed exercises.